 You don’t want unaccountable monopolies mining every intimate detail of your personal relationships and deepest confidences?
 You don’t want them sharing it even though they promised not to?
+You don’t want them looking at your junk?

 Then don’t use corporate social networks.